-- 1. LoggerNet users, select Main and Connect an on the LoggerNet toolbar, select the datalogger from the Stations list, then click Connect a. - 2.
-Click Collect Now 🤏 - 3.
+- 1. LoggerNet users, select Main and Connect on the LoggerNet toolbar, select the datalogger from the Stations list, then click Connect 4. - Click Collect Now - 3.
 After the data is collected, the Data Collection Results window displays the tables collected and where they are stored on the computer. - 4.
 Select a data file, then View File to view the data.
 See Viewing historic data (p.
-42) for more information.
+47) for more information.